LexieData/LexieData.GitHub.io/hr_project.md

 # Driven to Attrition

 There are many reasons why employees leave a company.
-Finding out why these employees leave can help a company reduce the cost of training new employees, increase employee satisfaction/retention rate, and improve efficiency and productivty by having a stable workforce.
+Finding out why employees leave can help a company reduce the cost of training new employees, increase employee satisfaction/retention rate, and improve efficiency and productivty by having a stable workforce.

-For this guided project, I analyzed people data from IBM.
-Prentending to be an intern for IBM's Human Resources department, the boss wants to know why people are leaving the company aka the company's attrition.
+For this guided project, I analyzed fictional people data from IBM by pretending to be an intern for IBM's Human Resources department.
+The boss wants to know why people are leaving the company aka the company's attrition.

 I learned 4 things: <br>
   1. The strongest positive correlation was between **monthly income** and **total working years** <br>